opioid-dependence-hero-img

 Opioid Dependence

-Opioid dependence: a serious, chronic, and relapsing disease.1,2
+Opioid dependence: a serious, chronic, and relapsing disease.1

 top4

-Opioids are among the top 4 llicit drugs used in Australia.3,4
+Opioids are among the top 4 llicit drugs used in Australia.2

 syringe

-Opioids include heroin and more commonly prescription opioids codeine, morphine, buprenorphine, methadone, oxycodone, fentanyl, pethidine, and tramadol.3,4
+Opioids include heroin and prescription opioids such as codeine, morphine, buprenorphine, methadone, oxycodone, fentanyl, pethidine, and tramadol.3

 brain

-Opioids alter how the brain works, hijacking the motivation and rewards processes - increasing the risk of dependence and making it extremely hard to quit.5
+Opioids alter how the brain works, hijacking the motivation and rewards processes - increasing the risk of dependence and making it extremely hard to quit.4

 chart